-Fig 6.6 Tools are often heated before fixing wooden handles
+Fig. 6.6 Tools are often heated before fixing wooden handles

+Such a change is also used for fixing the metal rim on a wooden wheel of a cart as shown in Fig.6.7.
+Again the metal rim is made slightly smaller than the wooden wheel.
 On heating, the rim expands and fits onto the wheel.
 Cold water is then poured over the rim, which contracts and fits tightly onto the wheel.

-Fig 6.7 Cart wheel with metal rim fixed to it
+Fig. 6.7 Cart wheel with metal rim fixed to it